 Along similar lines, Obrenović (2011) described design-based research as a method that capitalises on the opportunities provided by the design of interactive systems to reach a better understanding of the problem, its possible solution, and the design process.
 This generates generalizable knowledge, providing a better insight into the problem domain, and the design guidelines and methodology.
 Design can reveal things that other methods can not, as it exploits the tacit and implicit knowledge of designers and users.
 The results of the research should be presented in a way that makes explicit the motivations and reasoning behind generalized claims, allowing for critical reflection and discussion.

-Löwgren, J. (2007).
-Interaction design, research practices and design research on the digital materials (translation by the author).
+- Löwgren, J. (2007).
+Interaction design, research practices and design research on the digital materials.
 In Under ytan: Om design-forskning.
 Raster Förlag, ed.
 SaraI lstedt Hjelm.

 - Obrenović, Ž.(2011).
 Design-based research:what we learn when we engage in design of interactive systems.
 In interactions, 18(5):56–59.